About the Book

 Disorienting, yet beautiful . . . chock full of gorgeous, unsettling images that tumble by in fragmentary, blink-and-you’ll-miss-it splendor.

 Once upon the present, you are reading a collapsed shack of a murdered past and a yet to be suicided shack of the future; Paul Zits is that murderer and saboteur.

 Paul Zits’ Exhibit does this: It fills.
 Both with poems and poetry.
 The poetry is the kind that comes when the bonds of ordinary sense are lifted from our brows and words fly together with the sole intention of making something new.
 Just open any page and you’ll read lines that disorient you going in and yet re-orient you on the way out.
 Experience here, then, the living and the dead in separate houses, each looking for words to cross a distance between them that once, they knew, did not exist.

-—Richard Harrison, author of On Not Losing My Father’s Ashes in the Flood and winner of the Governor General’s Literary Award for Poetry
+—Richard Harrison, winner of the Governor General’s Literary Award for Poetry